 - Tradition lace-up.
 This is the most common closure type of low top sneakers.
 It gives a snug, customized fit since the shoelaces can be adjusted and tied depending on the wearer's liking.
 With this closure, several lacing techniques can be used with either flat or rounded lace.

-Most low top sneakers with this type of closure also feature an extra loop on the middle part of the tongue in which the shoelaces could further loop through.
+Most low top shoes with this type of closure also feature an extra loop on the middle part of the tongue in which the shoelaces could further loop through.
 This functions as a support to keep the tongue in place for a more comfortable and secure fit.

 - Velcro straps.
 Low top sneakers with Velcro type of closure are much quicker and convenient to put on, but do not provide the kind of customized fit that traditional lace-up does.
 Otherwise referred to as hook and loop fasteners, this closure type is more common in kids’ footwear although prevalent as well in men's low top sneakers and women’s low top sneakers.
 In fact, classic sneakers like the Adidas Stan Smith have also been released in Velcro strap variations.